-Early Literacy Specialist (ELS) coaches support students by promoting and supporting the implementation of research-based teaching practices for literacy; improving K-3 teacher content knowledge, instructional practices, classroom environments and classroom structure; and providing content- focused coaching and resources.
+Early Literacy Specialist (ELS) coaches support students by promoting and supporting the implementation of research-based teaching practices; improving K-3 teacher content knowledge, instructional practices, classroom environments, and structure; and providing content-focused coaching and resources.

-The Office of Research and Evaluation (ORE) is conducting a four year evaluation of the implementation and outcomes of the Early Literacy Specialist Initiative.
-The evaluation instruments include satisfaction and implementation surveys of principals, teachers, and ELS coaches; teacher focus groups; coach activity logs; school level literacy block implementation data; and a longitudinal analysis of student outcomes.
+The Office of Research and Evaluation (ORE) is conducting a four-year evaluation of the implementation and outcomes of the Early Literacy Specialist Initiative.
+The evaluation instruments include satisfaction and implementation surveys administered to principals, teachers, and ELS coaches; teacher focus groups; coach activity logs; school-level literacy block implementation data; and a longitudinal analysis of student outcomes.

 Research questions include:

 - Was ELS coaching implemented as intended?